adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/03-controllers.md

 #### Things to note

 - Controllers are always referenced as a string on the route.
-This enables AdonisJS to lazy load the controller file and keeps the routes file free from dozens of import statements.
+This enables AdonisJS to lazy load controllers and keep the routes file free from dozens of import statements.
-- Since AdonisJS knows that the controllers conventionally lives inside `app/Controllers/Http` directory, you don't have to define the complete path.
+- Since AdonisJS knows that the controllers conventionally lives inside `app/Controllers/Http` directory, you don't have to type the complete path inside your routes file.
-- You need to reference the filename on the route and not the class name.

 [tip]
-The Vscode extension of AdonisJS autosuggests the controller and method names as you reference them within your routes.
+The Vscode extension of AdonisJS autosuggests the controller and method names as you type them within your routes.
 [/tip]

 ## Reusing Controllers?